71โ€”These are a few of

 Note: When I first changed to organic produce, I couldn’t believe how quickly it deteriorated (approximately 2-3 days) compared to supermarket produce (approximately 7-10 days).
 This obviously also depends on the type of fruit or veggie.

 In order to get around this, I started using Green Bags!
-These handy wee baggies prolong the life of your fruit + vegetables.
+These handy wee baggies prolong the life of your fruit and vegetables.

 Note: These bags are BPA-free.